Internet search engines

 - nilsherzig/LLocalSearch: LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress of the agents and the final answer.
 No OpenAI or Google API keys are needed.

-- nashsu/FreeAskInternet: FreeAskInternet is a completely free, PRIVATE and LOCALLY running search aggregator & answer generate using MULTI LLMs, without GPU needed.
+- nashsu/FreeAskInternet: FreeAskInternet is a completely free, PRIVATE and LOCALLY running search aggregator & answer generator using MULTI LLMs, without GPU needed.
 The user can ask a question and the system will make a multi engine search and combine the search result to LLM and generate the answer based on search results.
 It’s all FREE to use.

 3.4 Others